Tuesday, July 31, 2012

 over the four stitches at the "toe", yarn over, pull a loop through the first sc, yarn over, pull a loop through the second sc, yarn over and pull through ALL of the loops on your hook (then repeat once for the next 2 sc stitches),

-SC all the way around, SL ST to join.
+SC in the next 11 sts, SL ST to join.

 so now you should have a toe shape

-Row 6: CH 1, SC in next 4 st, 2 HDCD over next 4 st, SC in next 10 st, skip 1 st, SC around to the first st, SL ST to join, tie off and weave in ends.
+Row 6: CH 1, SC in next 11 sts, 2 HDCD over next 4 st, SC in next 10 st, SL ST to join, tie off and weave in ends.

 tah dah!